martinfiguerola/martinfiguerola/README.md

 # Hi!
-I'm Martin, Full Stack Developer
+I'm Martin, Backend Developer

 I'm a curious and proactive person, I enjoy working collaboratively in search of a challenge in which I can grow day by day and contribute my knowledge.
 I am passionate about the opportunities that new technologies offer to everyday life.